About

 Academic Economics & Teaching

-• 50+ publicationsacross peer-reviewed journals and book chapters in economics, competition, and regulation.
+• 50+ publications across peer-reviewed journals and book chapters in economics, competition, and regulation.

-• Routledge co-editor— The Economics and Regulation of Digitalisation: The Case of Türkiye (Routledge, 2024), with M. Eroğlu and M. Finger.
+• Routledge co-editor — The Economics and Regulation of Digitalisation: The Case of Türkiye (Routledge, 2024), with M. Eroğlu and M. Finger.

 • Associate Editor-in-Chief, Competition and Regulation in Network Industries (SAGE Publishing), since 2018.